nohasamy/Matrices-Calculator/README.md

 # Matrices-Calculator
-Using C++ this is a Console Matrices Calculator project which include (Addition, Subtraction, Multiplication, Division, Determinant, Adjoint, Inverse)
+Using C++ this is a Console Matrices Calculator project which includes (Addition, Subtraction, Multiplication, Division, Determinant, Adjoint, Inverse).